0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019-06-08-How-to-write-the-good-doc.md

 ---

-Above devision makes writing and reading posts easier in *How to write*, *What to write*, *Where to write* perspectives.
+Above division makes writing and reading posts easier in *How to write*, *What to write*, *Where to write* perspectives.

 ### Project documentation
 Q $\to$ Where do things like *changelogs*, *contribution policy*, *other information about the project* go into which category?